d2s/Documentation/_posts/2018-04-10-UserConfiguration.md

 ## Rsync

- - 3.1.2 or 3.1.3 rsync - set optional path in NOT in /usr/local/bin
+ - 3.1.2 or 3.1.3 rsync - set optional path in **not** in `/usr/local/bin`
    	- any version of rsync should work, but only rsync  version 3.1.2, version 3.1.3 protocol version 31 and rsync  version 2.6.9  protocol version 29 are tested and verified
-    - utilizing the [snapshot feature](/Snapshots) require either version 3.1.2 or 3.1.3
+    - [utilizing the snapshot feature](/Snapshots) require either version 3.1.2 or 3.1.3 of rsync
 - optional path for rsync:
     - if other version of rsync is installed in other path than `/usr/local/bin` it must be set here
 - temporary path restore: